Your Carbon Footprint when visiting Raja Ampat, and how to reduce it

 Reduce food waste during your stay (and at home!)

-We know it’s easy whilst on holiday to overload your plate and then not finish everything – it happens to the best of us!
-But consider the immediate and local impact of this (ie: where does this food waste go – compost? sea? other?
-Check with your operator) along with the global impact of food production and waste.
+We know it’s easy on holiday to overload your plate and then not finish everything – it happens to the best of us!
+But consider the immediate and local impact of this (ie: where does this food waste go – compost? the sea? other?
+Check with your hosts/operator) along with the global impact of food production and waste.

 Be mindful of your Social Media activity